How to Retain Household Staff Long Term

 Retention begins before day one.
 A strong job description, a careful interview process, and an honest discussion of the household’s rhythm help prevent mismatched expectations.
 If you are still defining the role, review our household staff job description guide before starting the search.

-Start With the Right Match
+Retention Begins With the Right Hire

 Families often think retention begins after hiring.
 In reality, it begins with selection.
 The best long-term placements are not based only on technical skill.
 They also reflect temperament, communication style, discretion, pace, formality, and the family’s way of living.